Want to know if you can put parchment paper in an air fryer? Find out when you should use it, if it’s not necessary and so much more.

 Air Fryer Parchment Paper Vs. Regular Parchment Paper:

 The main difference between air fryer parchment paper and regular baking parchment paper is the perforated holes.

 Air fryer paper comes with precut holes in premeasured sheets for better airflow.
 Food will be crispier and juicier if you use perforated parchment paper because the hot air can still flow underneath the basket.

 Can I Make My Own Perforated Parchment Paper?

 Yes!
 Follow these simple steps to make your own!

 - Cut normal parchment paper slightly smaller than the basket size.

-- Use a small hole puncher to cut holes.
+- Use a hole puncher to cut small holes in the paper.

 - Place the parchment paper in the basket AFTER you’re done preheating with food on top.